BrainObjects/BrainObjectDocs/00-Building_Blocks.md

    - EOModeller
      - a GUI app to browse data sources
      - and to define object to storage mappings
+   - WOBulder
+     - A GUI app to create HTML templates

 > **NOTE:** BrainObjects is NOT trying to be a rewrite of WebObjects.
 But there are lesses we did learn from this "ancient" web framework.